 It is the customer’s responsibility to verify with his/her doctor as to what vaccinations and inoculations are advisable for the chosen destination.

 Airline regulations state that women twenty-eight weeks or more into pregnancy at the time of return travel must have a medical certificate revealing fitness to travel.

 The booking customer shall ensure and be responsible for a reasonable standard of behaviour by himself/herself and by those persons for whom he/she has booked.
-The Company reserves the right to decline to accept or retain any person/s as a customer/s if his/her behaviour is, in the Company’s opinion or in the opinion of the airline pilot, hotelier or accommodation proprietor or manager or other person in authority, likely to cause distress, danger, damage or annoyance to other customers, employees, other people or to property.
-The customer fully and unconditionally understands and agrees that the Company in such circumstances shall not be held liable in any manner, including but not limited to liability to pay any refund, costs, compensation or damages incurred by any person whose behaviour is accordingly deemed to be unacceptable.
+The Company reserves the right to decline to accept or retain any person/s as a customer/s if his/her behaviour is, in the Company’s opinion or in the opinion of the airline pilot, hotelier or accommodation proprietor, or manager or other person in authority, likely to cause distress, danger, damage or annoyance to other customers, employees, other people or to property.
+The customer fully and unconditionally understands and agrees that the Company in such circumstances shall not be held liable in any manner, including but not limited to a liability to pay any refund, costs, compensation, or damages incurred by any person whose behaviour is accordingly deemed to be unacceptable.

 Any and all children travelling on a reduced price Holiday must be less than 12 years of age at the date of travel.
 The Company does not normally check passports to verify the dates of birth of a customer, including children.
 Should a customer booked as a child result to be twelve years or older on the date of travel, he/she will not be permitted to board the plane/ship/catamaran.